 There is no such thing as a “common law husband/wife” and there is no automatic entitlement to a share of your ex-partner’s assets.
 Read more in our blog about the rights of unmarried couples.

 A party’s adultery, whether admitted or otherwise, will not be taken into account when distributing finances on divorce.
-For divorce applications issued before 5 April 2022, adultery was one way of establishing that the marriage has irretrievably broken down and once this has been established there will be no need to reference it again.
+For divorce applications issued before 5 April 2022, adultery was one way of establishing that the marriage has irretrievably broken down, however, once this has been established there will be no need to reference it again.
 For divorce applications issued after 6 April 2022, it is no longer possible to elaborate on why a marriage has broken down on the divorce application, for example, by referencing a party’s adultery.
 The application form only allows the applicant to confirm that the marriage has irretrievably broken down.

 On 6 April 2022, the government reformed the divorce process in England and Wales to bring a new ‘no fault divorce into place.
 The aim of this has been removing blame and the protracted courtroom battles that couples often face.
 Read more in our blog Divorce law reform – No-fault divorce.